Toure/Iridium/README.md

 ## Import Libs

-Iridium will also give the users the ability to import functionality which can be used in there own projects to exercise OpenStack.
+Iridium will also give the users the ability to import functionality which can be used in their own projects to exercise OpenStack.

 ```python